Code-Institute-Submissions/balennouri-pp4/README.md

    - **Test Scenario**: Validate the functionality related to managing user profiles, including updating, and deleting account.
    - **Test Steps**:
      - Navigate to the profile page.
      - Ensure that the account's information is correct.
-     - Test editing account details such as username, name, last name and email.
-     - Verify that changes are saved successfully and reflected in the profile page.
+Test editing account details such as username, name, last name and email.
+Verify that changes are saved successfully and reflected in the profile page.
      - Verify that changes of password are saved successfully and that old password wont work.
      - Test the "Delete Account" functionality.
-     - Verify account is deleted and can't logged in to.
+Verify account is deleted and can't logged in to.

 7. #### Product Comments Functionality:
    - **Test Scenario**: Test of the comment process, including add new comment and delete latest comment.
    - **Test Steps**:
      - Navigate to the add comment page on a product page.
      - Add new comment.
-     - Delete latest comment.
-     - Ensure that need to be logged in to comment.
+     - Ensure that user need to be logged in to comment.
-     - Ensure that only user can delete their comments.

 By doing this manual testing using the above scenarios and steps, you can ensure that the FastBall website is an error-free experience for the users and the staff.